Michael Shellenberger

-Shellenberger has been active in critiquing the environmental movement, offering alternative views on climate threats and policies.
+Shellenberger authored Apocalypse Never (2020), about the environment, and San Fransicko (2021), about homelessness.
+He has been active in critiquing the environmental movement, offering alternative views on climate threats and policies.
 He contends that while global warming is a concern, it is "not the end of the world", and advocates for the use of genetically modified organisms (GMOs), industrial agriculture, fracking, and nuclear power as tools for environmental protection.

-Shellenberger ran for governor of California in 2018 and 2022, but was unsuccessful in both campaigns.
+Shellenberger ran unsuccessfully for governor of California in 2018 and 2022.

 Early life and education

 Shellenberger was born and raised in Colorado to Mennonite parents.
 He is a 1989 graduate of Greeley Central High School.
 He earned a Bachelor of Arts degree from the Peace and Global Studies program at Earlham College in 1993.
 Subsequently, he earned a Master of Arts degree in anthropology from the University of California, Santa Cruz in 1996.